 - A nice-sized plastic bin for containing all that rice.
 I wouldn’t use anything that holds less than 35 quarts, because otherwise it won’t contain everything very well

 - About ten pounds of rice, any kind

 - Baking sheets

-*Note: I used a mason jar with a white plastic lid.
-I do a lot of canning, so I bought “caps” that you can put on instead of having to put the lid and ring back on every time you want a single pickle.
-You can find them in the canning section.
-But if you don’t feel like buying caps, or you don’t have a mason jar, you can mix the rice in a large ziploc baggie.
+*Note: I used wide-mouth mason jars and plastic lids.
+I do a lot of canning and use these all the time, because it’s annoying to have to deal with both a lid and a ring every time you want a single pickle.
+But if you don’t feel like buying caps, or you don’t have mason jars, you can mix the rice in a large ziploc baggie.
 I just think that’s going to be a messier way to go.

 In a small bowl or cup, mix 2 TBSP of either vinegar or rubbing alcohol with food coloring.
 I chose rubbing alcohol over vinegar because I knew the rubbing alcohol would evaporate, and I wasn’t so sure all the vinegar smell would subside.
 You need one or the other to set the color.
 And I randomly selected 24 drops as the perfect amount of food coloring … but feel free to deviate from that if you must. 😀